pavuzu/technical-interview-questions/docs/Design Patterns.md

 By using the Proxy pattern, we can control access to an object, add security checks, provide lazy initialization, or perform additional operations around the core functionality of the RealSubject.
 It allows for transparently substituting the RealSubject with the Proxy, providing a level of indirection and enhancing the object's behavior.

-### Explain the purpose of the Proxy pattern.
+### What is the purpose of the Proxy pattern?
 How is it different from the Decorator pattern?

 The purpose of the Proxy pattern is to control access to an object and provide additional functionality around it, without modifying the object itself.
 It acts as a surrogate or placeholder for the object, allowing for fine-grained control over its access and behavior.
 The Proxy pattern focuses on controlling access to the object and may provide additional functionalities like caching, security checks, or lazy initialization.